frnhr/django_realfavicongenerator/README.md

 # Django-realfavicongenerator

-Simple favicons for Dajngo!
+Simple favicons for Django!
 And no messin.

 v.0.1.0

-Get all devices covered, using the awesoem generator at http://realfavicongenerator.net/ (hence the name).
+Get all devices covered, using the awesome generator at http://realfavicongenerator.net/ (hence the name).

 Or don't! it's completely optional.
 You perfectly can use this for only